 Back to the basics: If you just want to make sure that your kids are safe, check out this little tracker dongle, designed specifically for parents.
 Actually, it’s a little unfair to call it merely a tracker, because this GPS tracking dongle also include two-way voice communication that can be activated with a single button.
 It offers basic tracking and safety alerts for worried parents, connecting to a smartphone app that can show location and more.
 It’s a great little device for safety-based tracking, but it does come with a catch.
 The GPS tracker requires a coverage plan that costs at least $15 per month plus an activation fee, which may not compare favorably to options like Trax depending on your needs.

-PocketFinder is something of a supermarket in the personal tracking devices world, with options for people, pets and vehicles, each with its own characteristics.
+Garmin Chirp Geocaching Wireless Beacon is something of a supermarket in the personal tracking devices world, with options for people, pets and vehicles, each with its own characteristics.
 The personal GPS locator is designed for kids, teens, seniors, and anyone else who wants them.
-The knob-like shape is a little odd compared to other offerings, but all the functionality is still present, complete with an app that overlays maps with the locations of multiple people.
+The small pocket sized tracker makes it conveniently small and will ping a GPS satellite every 2-second to update its location.
+The battery is good for up to 1-year, whereupon it will need to be replaced with a new set.
 Geofencing also gives you important updates on location.
-If you aren’t quite sure what features you want in a tracker, PocketFinder’s models make a good starting place for your research.
+If you aren’t quite sure what features you want in a tracker, Garmin’s Chip model makes a good starting place given its low price.